dmbarbour/wikilon/docs/CommandLine.md

 Some editors might be configured to skip the user query and define words automatically.
 Similarly, a linting tool might identify all the undefined words for a new namespace.
 Using this technique effectively pushes this sort of implementation inheritance into our tooling layers to avoid compromising the semantic layers.

+### Debugging

+It might be useful to also optimize some simple debugging models outside the effects model, e.g. via annotations.
+But do I need any syntax for this?
+I can probably do it entirely using normal words...

 ### Multi-Media Claw

 Claw code can be extended with new literal types.
 While there are some rather severe limits on what extensions are viable for use in a typical command-line environment, these limitations might be relaxed in context of iPython-notebook style environments, live coding, or structure editors.
 A structure editor could feasibly support rich media such as graphs and diagrams as simple claw literals.